Njaaga-Gakure/alx-system_engineering-devops/0x00-shell_basics/README.md

 6-firstdirectory contains the script that creates a directory named my_first_directory in the /tmp/ directory

 7-movethatfile contains the script that moves the file betty from /tmp/ to /tmp/my_first_directory

+8-firstdelete contains the script that deletes the file betty that is in /tmp/my_first_directory